iit-DLSLab/dls2/modules/plugin_base/skeletons/periodic/README.md

   * the variable to be filled with the command line value; this variable is of *value_type* type which has to be equal to the command line value type
   * an optional value corresponding to the current value that you want to change.
 If it is provided, it is displayed; otherwise it is not

+  It returns true if the console input is not empty: in this case you can then update the ptr state.

 * add the console functions to the command manager.
 For example

         /*command_manager_ptr->addCommand(  "command_name",